microsoft/azure-health-data-services-workshop/Challenge-09 - MedTech service/Readme.md

 ## Step 8 - BONUS

 Use the IoT mapper tool that you obtained in Step 5 to create maps for the sample messages in the `SampleData` folder (accessible at the top of the page).
 You will find that the `SampleData` folder has two files.
 Both files are the same data, but the `Three-Sample-Message-Types-with-labels.json` has messages with data descriptions and/or units of measure.
-There are three sample messages in each file - `vitals`, `BP`, and `weight`.
-The `vitals` message is an array of data. `BP` and `weight` are single-entry messages.
+There are three sample messages in each file - `VITALS`, `BP`, and `WEIGHT`.
+The `VITALS` message is an array of data. `BP` and `WEIGHT` are single-entry messages.

 When you begin the FHIR mapping, you can make up values for the 'Code'.
 For example - `Code: A1235, System: https://loinc.org, Text: Heart Rate`.